Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: Implementation of established semiconductor theoretical principles in

 \subsection{Recombination}

-By default, two established models for recombination are included in \df : band-to-band recombination and trap-mediated Shockley-Read-Hall recombination.
+By default, two established models for recombination are included in \df : band-to-band recombination and trap-mediated Shockley-Read-Hall (SRH) recombination.
+Figure \ref{fig:Rec_mech2} is a simplified energy level schematic illustrating these mechanisms.
 The recombination expressions can be modified in the \texttt{source} terms of the Equation Editor (Section \ref{ssec:df_master_function}).